Te Pāti Māori: 2023–present: In opposition

 Ngarewa Packer stated that the party would serve as "the only true opposition" in Parliament for the next term, adding that their plans were "to shake Parliament up and normalise it for Māori."
 During the opening of the 54th New Zealand Parliament on 5 December 2023, Te Pāti Māori organised a series of nationwide protests known as the National Māori Action Day to protest against the National-led coalition government's policies on co-governance and the Treaty of Waitangi.
 The party's MPs also modified their oaths of allegiances to reference the Treaty of Waitangi.

 In late May 2024, Te Pāti Māori and the Toitu Te Tiriti movement called for a nationwide day of protest known as "Toitū Te Tiriti National Day of Action" to coincide with the release of the 2024 New Zealand budget on 30 May.
 The protest was in opposition to the National-led government perceived assault on Tangata whenua and the Treaty of Waitangi.
 The party urged all Māori to go on strike and attend hīkoi (protests) near their location.
-Protest action includes a car convoy traveling from State Highway 1 south of Auckland to Hamilton.
+Protest action includes a car convoy travelling from State Highway 1 south of Auckland to Hamilton.
 Te Pāti Māori claimed that 100,000 people attended the "car-koi activation" rallies nationwide and advocated the establishment of a Māori parliament.

 On 14 November 2024, Te Pāti Māori MP Hana-Rawhiti Maipi-Clarke along with co-leaders Waititi, Ngarewa-Packer and Labour MP Peeni Henare led a protest haka (Ka Mate) that disrupted vote proceedings during the first reading of ACT party leader David Seymour's contentious Treaty Principles Bill.
 On 10 December, the four were referred to Parliament's Privileges Committee for their disruptive actions.
 In late March 2025, the Privileges Committee ruled that Henare had acted in a "disorderly" way in joining the TPM-led haka but ruled that his actions did not amount to "contempt."
 On 14 May 2025, the Committee found Maipi-Clarke, Waititi and Ngarewa-Packer in contempt of Parliament.
 Maipi-Clarke was suspended from Parliament for seven days while Waititi and Ngarewa-Packer were suspended for 21 days.
 Te Pāti denounced the suspensions as an attempt by colonial powers to intimidate Māori.
 On 5 June, Parliament voted to uphold the suspensions of the three TPM MPs.
 In response, the party denounced the suspensions with President John Tamihere announcing that the three suspended MPs would be embarking on a national tour to rally opposition against the Government's proposed Regulatory Standards Bill.